 The five cardinal colors are directly used and blended to form a consistent palette.

-Above: The collaborative back piece made in two-days by Longhaul and Milk.
+Above: The collaborative back piece made in two-days by Longhaul and Makoto.
 Below: Another nature-inspired work by Longhaul.

 Not one but two artists have been chosen here for their extraordinary collaborative effort (see first photo from the pair at top), tattoo made at a vegan and LGBT-friendly studio, Tatouage Royal in Montreal.
 Noelle Longhaul already featured on Scene360 before, has inked only part of the year and in the Fall took a break for self-healing and music making.
 They did put passion and soul into the smaller portfolio accomplished in 2018, and having worked with dear friend Makoto, they both made something out of this worldâexquisite, artistic and meaningful for the client.
 It is without a doubt one of the best tattoos of the year!